 Some neighbors have found relief in this concern by doing the following to their Ring device:

-- Completely reset the device by pressing and holding the setup button for 30 seconds
+- Completely reset the device by pressing and holding the setup button for 30 seconds and then reconnect the device.

 - Testing Live View with device next to the router